Book a guided visit to the Ternelles estate

 Instructions for Authorization Requests

-The first step is to fill out the reservation request on this website with the date and number of guests who are attending the visit.
-The maximum capacity is 15 guests per day.
-The minimum age to participate in the guided tour is 16 years, minors’ register can be done in case they are accompanied by a responsible adult.
-At least 4 guests will be required to proceed with the visit.
+The first step is to fill out the reservation request on this website with the date and number of visitors.
+The maximum number of visitors per day is 15.
+The minimum age to participate in the guided tour is 16 years; registration of minors can be done if they are accompanied by an adult.
+A minimum of 4 people will be required to proceed with the visit.

 punto de encuentro

-You can find the exact GPS location in the following link: How to get?
+In the following link you can find the exact GPS location of the meeting point (Ternelles barrier): How to get?

-In case of NO POSSIBILITY TO ATTEND THE VISIT we kindly ask you to CANCEL THE RESERVATION.
+In case you CANNOT ATTEND THE VISIT we kindly ask you to CANCEL THE RESERVATION

-You can find the exact GPS location in the following link: How to get?
+In the following link you can find the exact GPS location of the Roman Bridge car park: How to get there?

-Another option would be to park on the same Ternelles Road, in a small parking lot.
-Must be noted that the maximum number of places in this parking is very limited, and the road in this strectch is very narrow.
+Another option is to park on the Ternelles road itself, in a small parking lot.
+This parking lot is located about 8-10 minutes from the starting point of the excursion.
+Please note that the number of places in this car park is very limited and parking along the road is not possible, as it is very narrow.

 ANIMALS OF ANY KIND ARE NOT ALLOWED, since there is free wildlife inside the farm.